intro2r/intro2r/unit2/matrices-and-dataframes.md

 They are not a separate type of object but simply an atomic vector with dimensions; the number of rows and columns.

-Because they are an atomic vector, all the elements are the same type (integer, numeric, etc).
+Because they are an atomic vector, all the elements are the same type (integer, or numeric, or, etc).

 Matrices are used frequently in mathematical models and statistics.